a20r/rover/README.md

 information is then used to move the UAVs toward areas that have not been covered in a long time.
 Moreover, a nonlinear optimization formulation is used to determine the altitude at which each UAV flies.
-The efficiency and scalability of PARC OV is demonstrated in simulation using complex environments and an increasing number of UAVs to conduct risk-sensitive surveillance.
+The efficiency and scalability of PARCov is demonstrated in simulation using complex environments and an increasing number of UAVs to conduct risk-sensitive surveillance.